solid-contrib/information/governance.md

 ## Vote of No Confidence

 In exceptional circumstances, it may be necessary to remove someone from the Solid Team against their will.
 For example, due to egregious and ongoing code of conduct violations.
-Removal of a Solid Team member must be supported by a majority vote of the Solid Team, with final approval by the Solid Leader.
+Removal of a Solid Team member must be supported by a majority vote of the Solid Team, with explicit approval by the Solid Leader.

 # Solid Panels